Feedback-Dominated Accretion Flows: Discussion and Conclusions

-To summarize, the self-regulation of an AGN disc will eventually be dominated by feedback from a population of embedded compact objects, and especially stellar-mass black holes.
+To summarize, the self-regulation of an AGN disk will eventually be dominated by feedback from a population of embedded compact objects and especially stellar-mass BHs.
 We have modeled ``FDAF'' accretion disks with a second, collisionless ``fluid'' of ECOs that heat the ambient gas via accretion feedback.
-In the steady-state limit, we see large deviations from Shakura-Sunyaev type solutions at large radii.
-We show that for a disk self-regulating to a point of marginal stability against fragmentation via feedback from local phenomena, $Q_{\rm T}=1$ is a necessary but not sufficient condition for marginal stability, and one needs to consider non-axisymmetric mixing of heat from local point sources.
-The large number of embedded BHs undergoing mass growth and passing through migration traps strengthens the viability of the AGN channel for producing BH-BH mergers and mass gap black holes.
-By coupling these FDAF solutions to a semi-analytic model for BH and binary BH evolution (e.g. \citealt{Tagawa+20a}), we hope to make improved predictions for gravitational wave source formation in the AGN channel.
+In the steady-state limit, we see large deviations from Shakura--Sunyaev-type solutions at large radii.
+We show that for a disk self-regulating to a point of marginal stability against fragmentation via feedback from local phenomena, $Q_{\rm T}=1$ is a necessary but not sufficient condition for marginal stability, and one needs to consider nonaxisymmetric mixing of heat from local point sources.
+The large number of embedded BHs undergoing mass growth and passing through migration traps strengthens the viability of the AGN channel for producing BH-BH mergers and mass gap BHs.
+By coupling these FDAF solutions to a semianalytic model for BH and binary BH evolution (e.g. \citealt{Tagawa+20b}), we hope to make improved predictions for GW-source formation in the AGN channel.